beatcracker/Powershell-Misc/README.md

 . c:\scripts\Get-TerminologyTranslation.ps1
 ```

-Or, navigate to the folder, where you downloaded script
+Or, navigate to the folder, where you downloaded script file

 ```
 cd c:\scripts